 - 4 cups cooked rice

-- ½ cup sliced green onion , optional for garnish
+- ½ cup sliced green onion , for garnish

 - Black pepper to taste , optional

-- In a large pot, sauté the onion and garlic with the sesame oil or broth until slightly brown.
+- In a large pot, sauté the onion and garlic with the sesame oil or broth over medium heat until slightly brown.
 About 5 minutes.

-- Add the veggies and sauté until browning at the edges.
+- Add the carrots, peas and red pepper and sauté until browning at the edges.
 About 5 more minutes.

-- Add rice, soy sauce, and vinegar and mix until combined and heated through.
-About 2-3 minutes.
+- Add rice, Tamari/soy sauce, and vinegar and mix everything until combined.

-- Garnish with green onion and black pepper and serve!
+- Garnish with green onion and black pepper.

-- You can use any veggies you like with this, I used bok choy, carrots, peas, peppers and broccoli.
-Frozen veggies work too.
+- You can use any veggies you like with this, just keep the amounts relatively the same.
+Leftover veggies or frozen veggies work too.

-- The apple cider vinegar helps bring out the flavors, but it can be left out if preferred.
+- The vinegar helps bring out the flavors, but it can be left out if preferred.

 - Chop veggies.
 Cook rice.